psathyrella/partis/docs/subcommands.md

 | `--sim-v-genes <v-list>` | colon-separated list of V genes to use for simulation
 | `--inf-v-genes <v-list>` | start from this list of V genes, and try to infer the genes from --sim-v-genes
 | `--dj-genes <dj-list>`   | D and J genes used for both simulation and inference
-| `--gls-gen`              | instead of using explicit gene lists, generate a full germline set from scratch (see --generate-germline-set in `./bin/partis --help` for details)
+| `--gls-gen`              | instead of using explicit gene lists, generate a full germline set from scratch (see --generate-germline-set in `partis simulate --help` for details)

 You can then add novel alleles to the germline set by telling it how many novel alleles, with how many SNPs and/or indels, and where to introduce the SNPs/indels: